-At the end of each academic term, students' semester and cumulative grade point averages (GPAs) are calculated.
+At the end of each academic term, a student's semester and cumulative grade point average (GPA) is calculated.
 Each student is expected to make satisfactory progress, defined as a cumulative GPA of at least 2.0, based on credit hours attempted.
 Students with the minimum cumulative GPA of 2.0 are considered to be in good standing.